KawtharE/AddToMyCard/README.md

 		new app.Item({id:4, name: 'Deep Learning with Python ', author:'Francois Chollet', price: 42.78, checked: false}) ]);

+The *checkedItems* returns all selected items in order to calculate the Total price.

-Now that we have all data that we need, we will start render them in the DOM by making a view for each item and then render all of them to the DOM:
+Now that we have all data we need, we will start render them in the DOM by making a view for each item and then render all of them to the DOM:

 	app.ListView = Backbone.View.extend({
 		el: '#list',